Avoiding Exclusion

 Instant expert: Find out about starting or changing schools in Oxfordshire.

 Young people over 16 are no longer of compulsory school age.
-But you will still need to stay in learning until you are 18.
-This means you should continue doing learning like A levels, or other courses at schools or colleges, or an apprenticeship.
+But you will still need to stay in learning or an apprenticeship until you are 18.

 All children have the right to stay in education until age 18.

-Crucial: If someone is encouraging, persuading or forcing you to leave education early or truant (stay away from classes) then this is abuse.
-Find out more about Domestic Abuse (someone at home hurting or controlling you), Child Sexual Exploitation (adults or other young people grooming children for sexual abuse) and Criminal Exploitation (where children are groomed to commit crimes like dealing drugs or carrying or storing stolen goods).
+Crucial: If someone is encouraging, persuading or forcing you to leave education early or truant then this is abuse.
+Find out more about Domestic Abuse, Child Exploitation and Criminal Exploitation.